jam-fran/short-link/readme.md

 # Short Link
-## by James Francis

-This is a short link application based on the Meteor and React frameworks.
+This is a link shortener application based on the Meteor and React frameworks.

+## Authors

+James Francis